POETSII/tinsel/README.md

     application development in pure message-passing systems.
     It automatically detects convergence in asynchronous applications, and can be used to advance time in synchronous ones.

+  * **Localised hardware multicast**.
+Threads can send a message to multiple nearby destinations simultaneously, greatly reducing the number of inter-thread messages in applications exhibiting good locality of communication.

   * **Host communication**.
 Tinsel threads communicate with x86 machines distributed throughout the FPGA cluster, for command and